tapjs/tapjs/docs/changelog/index.md

 * Reorganized CLI usage output and argument parsing, using [jackspeak](http://npm.im/jackspeak)
 * Sort and present filenames more cleanly in runner.
-* Spawn: Emiit `preprocess` event so extensions and reporters can tinker with process options.
+* Spawn: Emit `preprocess` event so extensions and reporters can tinker with process options.
 * Implicitly end tests when they bail out.
 (This was being done previously, but only by virtue of the fact that the root TAP object ended its children